When is Probate Required in Idaho?

 Finally, the remaining assets are distributed to the heirs in accordance with the Will of the decedent (or in the manner dictated by Idaho law in the event there was no Will).
 The Executor usually has some flexibility to determine whether (1) to liquidate assets and distribute cash or (2) to distribute various assets directly to the different heirs without liquidating them.
 After all debts are paid and the assets distributed, a Final Accounting is prepared by the Executor and filed with the probate court.

-The most common – and for most people, the best – method of avoiding probate is to set up a Living Trust or a Family Trust.
-Doing so will totally eliminate the time delay and the expense of having to probate the estate at death.
-Instead, after the person who set up the trust has passed away, within a few days the person named in the Trust Agreement as the successor trustee will step up and take control of all assets in order to carry out the wishes of the decedent in terms of distributing the remaining possessions in the trust to the persons or charities selected by the decedent.
+The most common – and for most people, the best – method of avoiding probate is to set up a Family Trust or a Family Trust.
+Doing so will eliminate the time delay and the expense of having to probate the estate at death.
+Instead, after the person who set up the trust has passed away, within a few days the person named in the Trust Agreement as the successor trustee will be able to step up and take control of all assets in order to carry out the wishes of the decedent in terms of distributing the remaining property and possessions to the persons or charities selected by the decedent.
 There are no legal proceedings or court fees, few if any attorney fees, and the whole process is entirely private.

 It is worth noting that the fact that a person was married at the time he or she passed away does not mean that probate is not required.
 A surviving spouse does not automatically inherit the property of the deceased spouse.
 Because Idaho law permits a married person to leave his or her property to a child, a friend, or a charity, the law requires that a probate occur to determine who is really entitled to inherit the decedent’s property even when there is a surviving spouse.

-On the other hand, a married couple who sets up a Living Trust will normally avoid the necessity of two probates, one when the first spouse passes away and a second one when the other spouse dies.
+On the other hand, a married couple who sets up a Family Trust or Family Trust will normally avoid the necessity of two probates, one when the first spouse passes away and a second one when the other spouse dies.

-Besides setting up a Living Trust, there are a few other ways to avoid probate.
+Besides setting up a Family Trust or Family Trust, there are a few other ways to avoid probate.
 The property can be set up with a joint tenancy or a life estate form of ownership.
 Bank accounts and securities investments (stocks and bonds) can designate a “payable on death” beneficiary.
 A married couple can sign a devolution agreement.
 Or the property can be given away to friends or family prior to death.
-Unfortunately, each of these alternatives usually have significant adverse tax or other implications.
+Unfortunately, each of these alternatives usually have significant risks in terms of either exposure to creditor claims, potential disputes with the heir prior to death, or adverse tax consequences upon sale of the property by the heir.
 A person should confer with an attorney before deciding to use one of these options in order to avoid probate.

 How Lengthy and Expensive is Probate?